medialab/hyphe/doc/install.md

 - Start scrapyd manually:

 __Disclaimer:__ The following method is ugly.
 ScrapyD should ideally rather be installed as a SystemD service (or, depending on your distribution, SysVInit or Upstart) which would be way better.
+You're very welcome to propose a proper alternative if you manage to make it work! :)

 ```bash
 sudo nohup scrapyd -u scrapy -g --pidfile /var/run/scrapyd.pid -l /var/log/scrapyd/scrapyd.log &